 ReImagine17 [RE17] is a national community of youth working to reimagine progress towards sustainable development through intersectional and interdisciplinary collaboration.
-Our goal is to amplify youth action towards the SDGs by co-creating spaces for knowledge-sharing, program development, and advocacy.
+Our goal is to amplify youth action towards the SDGs by co-creating spaces for knowledge-sharing, program development, and advocacy between institutions of higher education.

 RE17 emerged from the 2020 SDSN Together Conference, where our co-founders—each representing SDG student groups at their respective universities—connected virtually and identified opportunities for further collaboration.
 We envisioned the creation of a national community of practice around youth-led SDG action; a space to support student-run SDG hubs and Alliances at post-secondary campuses across Canada.
 ReImagine 17 was the culmination of our efforts to create this space and generate momentum towards SDG engagement among our universities.